AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/spectrum-workshop/part1.md

     }
     ```

-    and the `devDependencies` block with the following:
+    It will also require you to update your `devDependencies` block with the following:

     ```json
     "devDependencies": {